bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | deltam                  | The deltaM image is a perfusion-weighted image, obtained by the subtraction of `control` - `label`.  |
 | cbf                  | The quantified cerebral blood flow (CBF) image is produced by dividing the deltaM by the M0, scaled into physiological units (`mL/100g/min`).      |

-If the raw control and label images are not available, their derivative `deltam` should be stored as raw data instead.
-If the ‘deltam’ is not available, ‘cbf’ should be stored as raw data instead.
+If the raw `control` and `label` images are not available, their derivative `deltam` should be stored as raw data instead.
+If the
+`deltam` is not available, `cbf` should be stored as raw data instead.
 When `cbf` is stored as raw data, its units need to be specified in the `sub-<label>[_ses-<label>][_acq-<label>][_rec-<label>][_run-<index>]_asl.json` as well.

 `sub-<label>[_ses-<label>][_acq-<label>][_rec-<label>][_run-<index>]_aslcontext.tsv` example 1: